civicnet/archived-fiipregatit.ro/README.md

 Once logged in, it's time to config a few things in the admin panel:

 - Go to `Appearance->Themes` and enable **fiipregătit.ro**, our custom theme
-- Navigate to `Plugins->Installed Plugins` and enable `Advanced Custom Fields`
-- Now that we have custom fields enabled, we need to import our data structures.
-Go to `Custom Fields->Tools`, and upload `fiipregatit.ro/site/config/misc/acf-export-yyyy-mm-dd.json` using the `Import Field Groups` panel.
+- Go to `Custom Fields->Tools`, and upload `fiipregatit.ro/site/config/misc/acf-export-yyyy-mm-dd.json` using the `Import Field Groups` panel.
 - The navigation is not enabled by default.
 To add the main navigation go to `Appearance->Customize->Menus->Main Navigation` and create the menu.
 Make sure you check the `Main Navigation` menu location here.
 Publish when you're done.
 - Lastly, it's time to import some scaffolding data.
 Navigate to `Tools->Import` and select `Run Importer` for the WordPress option (last one).
 Now import  `fiipregatit.ro/site/config/misc/fiipregtitro.wordpress.yyyy-mm-dd.xml`